Video Email Best Practices

 - Lighting: Lighting makes a huge difference in how your videos will look.
 You want to keep the light source in front of you, whereas back light results in a dark, shadowy appearance.
 So, avoid recording videos with your back to a large window.

 - Body language: Stand up straight and raise the camera to roughly eye level.
 Be sure to look directly into your camera rather than at yourself, so it looks like you’re making eye contact with your audience.

 Okay, well what are you waiting for?
 Now’s the time to start recording.
 And if you’re really not sure where to start, download our free guide for 10 templates for the top scenarios.
 You’ll find outlines for video introductions, follow ups, prospecting and more.

 And if you’re not already using Covideo for personalized video messaging but wanting to get started, give Covideo a try.
-Start your 14 free trial in the matter of minutes – no credit card required!
+Start your 14 Get Covideo Free in the matter of minutes – no credit card required!